Rokiis1/roadmap/fundamentals_of_testing/fundamentals_of_testing.md

 ![QAvsQC](./assets/images/qavsqc.png)

-They serve different purposes and involve different activities:

 - **Quality Assurance (QA):** Proactive process that focuses on preventing defects in the development process.
 QA is **process-oriented** and aims to improve and stabilize production and associated processes to avoid issues that lead to defects.

 - **Quality Control (QC):** Reactive process that focuses on identifying defects in the final product. **product-oriented** and aims to identify and correct defects in the finished product before it reaches the customer.